Prime Torsion in the Brauer Group of an Elliptic Curve: Introduction

-where the first map sends the class of a central simple algebra $A$ to the class of $A \otimes k(E)$ under the canonical map $E \rightarrow \Spec k(E)$.
+where the first map sends the class of a central simple algebra $A$ to the class of $A \otimes k(E)$ under the identification $\Br E \subset \Br k(E)$.
 For more details on this sequence, see also \cite{Faddeev:SimpleAlgebrasOverAFieldOfAglebraicFunctionsOfOneVariable} and \cite{Lichtenbaum1969}.
-We will discuss the second map in more detail in \cref{Mkrational}.
+We will discuss the second map in more detail in \Cref{Mkrational}.
 Denote the zero-section of $E$ by $s: \Spec(k) \ra E$.
-Sequence (\ref{Eq:exact sequence on tor[d]Br(E)}) is split on the left by the induced map $s^*: \Br(E) \ra \Br(k)$.
-Thus the $d$-torsion of the Brauer group decomposes as Hence, in order to calculate $\tor[d][\Br(E)]$ it is sufficient to describe a split to $r$ in sequence (\ref{Eq:exact sequence on tor[d]Br(E)}).
+Sequence (\ref{Eq:exact sequence on tor[d]Br(E)}) is split on the left by the induced specialization $s^*: \Br(E) \ra \Br(k)$.
+Thus we get the decomposition In order to calculate $\tor[d][\Br(E)]$ it is sufficient to describe a splitting to $r$ in sequence (\ref{Eq:exact sequence on tor[d]Br(E)}).
 To that end, consider the Kummer sequence

 where $[d]$ denotes multiplication by $d$ on the elliptic curve and $M$ is the full $d$-torsion of $E$.
 This induces a short exact sequence on group cohomohology

 We want to relate the sequences (\ref{Eq:exact sequence on tor[d]Br(E)}) and (\ref{eq:Kummer induces on cohomology}).
 Define $\epsilon: \H^1(k,M) \ra \tor[d][\Br(E)]$ as the following composition